smockle/pifiles/README.md

    EOF
    ```

+8. (Optional) Immediately after first login, `apt` operations may fail with `Waiting for cache lock: Could not get lock /var/lib/dpkg/lock-frontend.
+It is held by process xxxx (unattended-upgr)`.
+Run `tail -f /var/log/unattended-upgrades/unattended-upgrades-dpkg.log` to follow unattended-upgrades progress.

-8. Clone this repository on the Pi, and run relevant lines from `pifiles.sh` to complete setup.
+9. Clone this repository on the Pi, and run relevant lines from `pifiles.sh` to complete setup.